-According to Frost & Sullivan, footwear solution service providers generally provide services including (i) footwear design and development; (ii) production management; and (iii) logistics management.
-Footwear solution service providers collaborate with customers to accommodate their needs and requirements and assist customers in footwear design and development.
+According to Frost & Sullivan, footwear design and development, production management and logistics management service providers collaborate with customers to accommodate their needs and requirements and assist customers in footwear design and development.
 They also help customers to select suitable OEMs as manufacturing partners.
-During production management, footwear solution service providers conduct quality control over raw materials procured by OEMs and throughout the production process, provide necessary technical support and evaluate footwear OEMs' performances.
-For logistics management, footwear solution service providers manage the export arrangements and ensure customers' orders are delivered in full on time.
+During production management,